-It may be necessary for students to take medication, including prescribed and non-prescribed medications, during the school day or during school activities in order to participate in the educational program.
-The school must know the medications a student is taking in the event the student has a reaction or illness.
-No medication will be administered at school except in compliance with Board Policy 504.32 - Administration of Medications to Students and Board Policy 904.50 Stock Epinephrine Auto-Injector Supply.
+It may be necessary for students to take medication, including prescribed and non-prescribed medications, during the school day or during school activities.
+So that appropriate care can be provided in the event of a reaction or illness, the district must know the medications a student is taking.

+No medication will be administered at school except in compliance with Board Policies 504.32, 904.50, and 904.60.